Frankfurt School of Finance & Management: Activities

 Frankfurt School offers Bachelor, Master and MBA programs, as well as continuing professional development (CPD) programs and a doctoral program.
-The majority of courses are run on the Frankfurt campus, but Frankfurt School also offers selected academic programs on its Hamburg campus, at its Munich study center, and at other locations in Germany.
+The majority of courses are taught on the Frankfurt campus, but Frankfurt School also offers selected academic programs on its Hamburg campus, at its Munich study center, and at other locations in Germany.
 Many of the programs give students the opportunity to specialize by selecting various concentrations.
-All Frankfurt School academic programs (Bachelor, Master and MBA) involve either a mandatory or optional work placement abroad and at least one semester studying abroad at one of more than 80 partner universities.
+All Frankfurt School academic programs (Bachelor, Master, MBA, and Doctoral) involve either a mandatory or optional work placement abroad and at least one semester studying abroad at one of more than 80 partner universities.